Dev-2105/PERSONAL-BUDGET-TRACKER/README.md

 # PERSONAL-BUDGET-TRACKER
 This is a dynamic budget tracker in which data input in a excel sheet can be dynamically visualised in a better way.

+#AIM OF THE PROJECT
+1.Make a spreadsheet to record all the income & expenses.
+2.Have two different tables, one for all the income sources & one for all the expenses for all months of the year.
+3.I wanted the income & expense table to automatically assort the spreadsheet rows which had all the incomes & expenses combined.

 **Key Features:**
 *   **Easy Entry:** Simple to use, with clear categories for income and expenses.
 *   **Automatic Calculations:** Saves you time by calculating everything for you.